yeshua453/website/docs/controls/row.md

 ### `scroll`

 Enables horizontal scrolling for the Row to prevent its content overflow.

+Property value is an optional `ScrollMode` enum with `None` as default.

 Supported values:

-* `none` (default) - the Row is non-scrollable and its content could overflow.
+* `None` (default) - the Row is non-scrollable and its content could overflow.
-* `auto` - scrolling is enabled and scroll bar is only shown when scrolling occurs.
+* `AUTO` - scrolling is enabled and scroll bar is only shown when scrolling occurs.
-* `adaptive` - scrolling is enabled and scroll bar is always shown when running app as web or desktop.
+* `ADAPTIVE` - scrolling is enabled and scroll bar is always shown when running app as web or desktop.
-* `always` - scrolling is enabled and scroll bar is always shown.
+* `ALWAYS` - scrolling is enabled and scroll bar is always shown.
-* `hidden` - scrolling is enabled, but scroll bar is always hidden.
+* `HIDDEN` - scrolling is enabled, but scroll bar is always hidden.

 ### `auto_scroll`